rksptl/CKAD-Exercises/05-services-networking/01-services.md

 - Required for complex configurations (multi-port, specific nodePort, etc.)
 - Better for version control and GitOps workflows
 - More verbose but more powerful
+- **CKAD Exam Tip:** Use the hybrid approach - generate a basic service YAML with `kubectl expose --dry-run=client -o yaml` then modify as needed

 ## Key Concepts